Corns and Calluses: Your Feet Deserve Better Says Podiatrist We love our shoes, but sometimes, our...

 Says Lin, “When a joint, tendon, muscle or ligament suffers damage, stress or injury, their nerve sensors send improper or false signals which confuse the brain.
 The brain responds by sending false controlling signals to the muscles and tendons.
 These muscles then become neurologically tight or weak, causing dysfunctional joint movement through a process known as neurological inhibition.
 If left untreated, this leads to weak links and abnormal muscle pull patterns, resulting in chronic pain, re-injury and deterioration”.

-Footwork Podiatry employ a multi-modal treatment system, combining Trigenics® with a number of other treatment techniques for a cumulative therapeutic effect and enhanced treatment outcome,
+The Footwork Clinic employ a multi-modal treatment system, combining Trigenics® with a number of other treatment techniques for a cumulative therapeutic effect and enhanced treatment outcome,

 Radial Shockwave therapy is another cutting-edge technology.
 This technique uses high-intensity sound wave treatment to break down scar tissue or adhesions and stimulate tissue repair.
 The sound waves penetrate up to 4cm deep and create therapeutic cavitation bubbles and microscopic biological effects within the tissue, activating the body’s natural healing mechanisms.